Bubble-Protocol/bubble-tools/README.md

   Commands:
-    wallet          view and manage your private keys addresses       view and manage your address book servers         view and manage your bubble servers content         create and manage off-chain content
+    wallet          view and manage your private keys addresses       view and manage your address book providers       view and manage your bubble providers content         create and manage off-chain content
     contract        deploy, terminate, transact and call smart contracts utils           general utility functions